GiselleSerate/myaliases/README.md

 # myaliases
-Bash aliases and functions for various things.
+Bash aliases and functions for various tasks, particularly file system navigation.
+Highlights include `cds`, a file system shortcut manager.

 # setup
 Clone this repository and run the `setup` script to get started.